 Citizen science involves public participation and is a great way to harness community skills and passion to answer our questions about the world and how it works.

-Gecko collaborates with the Gold Coast Catchment Association Inc who manages several citizen science programs being Platypus Watch, Macroinvertebrates and Water Quality.
+Gecko collaborates with the Gold Coast Catchment Association Inc (now called Watergum) who manages several citizen science programs being Platypus Watch, Macroinvertebrates and Water Quality.